Difference Between 10K vs 10Q

 - 10K is substantially greater in scope than a 10Q.

-Form 10K is an annual report and is more comprehensive than a 10Q, which is a quarterly report that consists primarily of the quarterly financial statements and the management’s discussion and analysis Discussion And AnalysisMD&A or management discussion and analysis is the part of financial statements where the company’s management discusses the company’s current performance using qualitative and quantitative measures to realize the details that otherwise would not have been available for analysis. disclosure (an analysis of period over period financial results, so it will compare e.g. Sep 30’2017 to Sep 30’2018 and tell why there were fluctuations between periods).
+Form 10K is an annual report and is more comprehensive than a 10Q, which is a quarterly report that consists primarily of the quarterly financial statements and the management’s discussion and analysis Discussion And AnalysisMD&A or management discussion and analysis is the part of financial statements where the company’s management discusses the company’s current performance using qualitative and quantitative measures to realize the details that otherwise would not have been available for analysis. disclosure (an analysis of period over period financial results, so it will compare, e.g., Sep 30’2017 to Sep 30’2018 and tell why there were fluctuations between periods).
 If one evaluates an investment in a company, he always wants to look at the 10K because it includes more information on the company’s business plan, risks, management team, and financial condition.
 Use the 10Q to update that information.
 The financial summary is too limited in scope.
-It is still important to read the annual report, 10K and 10Q because there are all sorts of things that cannot be included in a financial summary.
+It is still essential to read the annual report, 10K and 10Q because there are all sorts of things that cannot be included in a financial summary.
 SEC filing delivers the correct information about a company that helps an investor to make the right choice.
 Hence, the investor should read 10K and 10Q to get the exact position of the company.

 10K vs. 10Q Head to Head Difference